 J.K.
 Rowling's latest work auctions for a whopping $4m

 She's done it again!
 This leather bound book one of only seven copies, handwritten by J.K.
-Rowling, the author who brought us Harry Potter, sold for $4 million US Dollars, at an auction last night.
+Rowling, the author who brought us Harry Potter, sold for $4 million USD, at an auction last night.
 The buyer? - None other than US online retailer, Amazon.com.

 Besides the seven who own the book, nobody knows what the fairy tales are about.
-Additionally, the sale agreement prevents Amazon.com to publish the tales.
+Additionally, the sale agreement prevents Amazon.com to publish the stories.

 The seven books are J.K.
 Rowling's way of saying goodbye to the wonderful world of Harry Potter, which has been part of her life for 17 years, and for thanking all those people who have helped her during this time.

-Not only is the book beautiful from the inside, it is gorgeous to look at from the outside.
-Bound in brown Moroccan leather and mounted with silver and semiprecious stones, it is written on hand-made Italian paper.
-You can take a peak at it by clicking on the video below.
+Not only is the book beautiful from the inside, but it is also gorgeous to look at from the outside.
+Bound in brown Moroccan leather and mounted with silver and semiprecious stones, it is written on handmade Italian paper.
+You can take a peek at it by clicking on the video below.